Border Security: Australia's Front Line: Criticism

 Writer Bob Burton in his book Inside Spin: The Dark Underbelly of the PR Industry expressed concern that the television show, by being subject to post-production editing, allows the producers to remove anything that shows any mistakes made by the government agencies concerned.
-Instead, Burton argues, the show gives the viewing public the sense that the government is effectively and fairly administrating border security policy.
+Instead, Burton argues, the show gives the viewing public the sense that the government is effectively and fairly administering border security policy.

 In 2009 Media Watch suggested that the Department of Immigration and Citizenship used its working relationship with Seven as leverage for an apology to its National Communications Manager, Sandi Logan, who had appeared in an unflattering light on a Today Tonight report.
 Media Watchs sources claimed that persons in the Department threatened to cease co-operation with Seven in the production of future Border Security episodes.

-In November 2014, American sex work activist Monica Jones (who is an African American transgender woman) was detained in Villawood Immigration Detention Centre after the Department of Immigration and Border Protection cancelled her tourist visa at Sydney Airport.
-Jones commented that producers for Border Security "knew details of what Immigration was going to do to me" and that "It was about 30 seconds before the cameras showed up... and tried to get me on their TV show" Jones was asked by an immigration officer "Are you OK if they continue to film" when she had already demanded that the TV cameras leave.